OviSarkar62/User_Authentication_With_Node_Express_React_MongoDB/README.md

 SALT = 10

-Now, create all these variables in the project and make sure ATLAS_URI variable is set.
+Now, create all these variables in the project and make sure DB variable is set.
 Otherwise, the project will not work.